 I am a researcher, writer and educator interested in how the body meets and moves through the world.
 Trained as a cultural anthropologist, my work lies at the intersections of disability, data, and emerging technologies.

-I’m a postdoctoral fellow in the Faculty of Information at the University of Toronto.
-I am also an affiliate at Data & Society and the Center for Information, Technology, and Public Life.
+I’m an Assistant Professor of Anthropology at Brown University.
+I am also an affiliate at Data & Society and the DISCO (Digital Inquiry, Speculation, Collaboration, and Optimism) Network.
 I am the Managing Editor of Platypus, an interdisciplinary science studies blog.
 I hold a joint PhD (with distinction) in Anthropology & Education from the University of Pennsylvania.

 My interdisciplinary research is situated between disability studies, science and technology studies, medical anthropology, and critical data studies.
 My current book project, Quantifying the Body: Disability, Data and Governance in Urban India examines who comes to be counted by the state as disabled, and how this work of making oneself legible to the state impacts peoples’ everyday lives.
 This work has been generously supported by the Social Science Research Council’s International Dissertation Research Fellowship, the Taraknath Das Foundation’s Marion Jemmott Fellowship, the Center for the Advanced Study of India, the Andrea Mitchell Center for the Study of Democracy, the Mellon Humanities, Urbanism and Design Initiative, and the SNF Paideia Program, among others.
 It has also been named as a finalist for the 2025 Gail P. Kelly Award for Outstanding Dissertation.